newatoms/guides/glossary/content-developer.md

 Content Developers understand complex stories and make amazing creative works that are made out of the stories.
-Figuring out what is happening; what kind of concepts are involved; and what the relations between the concepts are.
+Figuring out what is happening, what kind of concepts are involved, and what the relations between the concepts are.